lemniscus/osdi-client/README.md

 Various lightweight classes serve to carry data between the more algorithm-heavy classes...

+## Tests

+There is a generous collection of PHPUnit tests that can (and should only) be run in a [CiviCRM Buildkit environment](https://docs.civicrm.org/dev/en/latest/tools/buildkit/) and **only against a sandbox*Action Network account*.
+The reason for this is that some entities in Action Network are immutable after creation; i.e. they cannot be deleted or changed.
+Running the tests will create junk in your sandbox Action Network account.

 ## Creating a custom extension for your use-case

 ~~If your requirements are extremely simple, you can use the built-in Syncers, Mappers, Matchers, LocalObjects and RemoteObjects.
 You will need to create a SyncProfile that combines these classes into a working package.~~ (work in progress)